ihorstakhiv/test/README.md

 ```
 Update gpg if version lover then 2.2.

-Generate and save your personal GPG key using a command
+Generate and save your personal GPG key using a command.
 ```
 gpg --gen-key
 ```